Timeline for Law School Planning

 Senior Year

-- If you have not already done so, attend a Hunter Personal Statement & Application Workshop given by the Pre-Law Office (this is a two hour session).
+- If you have not already done so, attend a Hunter Personal Statement & Application Workshop given by the Pre-Law Office (this is two-part program, hosted in two 90 minute sessions).
 Afterwards, work closely with the office on your applications – all draft essays, resume, and other materials.

 - Meet with the Pre-Law Advisor to help you assess the strength of your application for the schools you are considering.
 Follow up in a series of meetings to request critiques of your successive personal statement drafts, resume and additional essays to polish your matierals